fuzzymango/sharedShelves/README.md

 # Sync your Gizmos and ToolSets from Dropbox to Nuke!

-The SharedShelves Python script an out-of-the-box pipeline solution for small production studios (or individuals) that enables multiple remote artists to easily share their gizmos, templates, plug-ins, and toolsets with other team members.
+The SharedShelves Python script an out-of-the-box pipeline solution for small production studios (or individuals) that enables multiple remote artists to easily share their gizmos, templates, plug-ins, and toolsets with other team members using Dropbox.
-The SharedShelves pipeline allows any artist to share their plug-ins to other team members by simply pasting .gizmo or .nk files into a shared Dropbox folder.
+The SharedShelves pipeline allows any artist to share plug-ins by simply pasting .gizmo or .nk files into a shared Dropbox folder.
 The SharedShelves script will reference the Dropbox folder and when Nuke launches, load any plug-ins from the folder into a new shelf in the toolbar with the same name as the Dropbox folder.
 Other artists are then able to access the shared tools using Nuke's tab menu or toolbar window.